Looking for an excellent, high-performance gas grill without breaking the bank?

 You can do just fine with one burner when you are grilling most foods.
 Steaks, burgers, hot dogs, and many other dishes don’t need more burners.

-When cooking steaks, first sear them on high heat and then cook at a lower temperature by turning the burner down to a smaller flame.
+When cooking steaks, first sear them on high heat and then cook them at a lower temperature by turning the burner down to a smaller flame.

 The advantage of having many burners is that you can create different heat zones for indirect cooking.
 If you want to use the grill for smoking big chunks of meat, like briskets or ribs, having a large unit with 2 or more burners is necessary.